khill42/OSC_IntroHPC/_episodes/01-bash.md

 <span style="color:white">blankline</span>

-> ## The Command Prompt
-> The command prompt is the symbol or series of characters which precedes each shell command, and lets the user know the shell is ready to receive commands.
-For example, when you initially login to the HPC you command prompt should resemble `-bash-4.1`.
-If your command prompt changes to `>`, the shell is expecting further input.
-Use the key-binding CTRL+C to escape shell commands, returning your prompt from `>` to `-bash-4.1`.
->
-> Let's all change our command prompts to something more useful, input the command `PS1='\W\n $ '`.
-Our command prompt is now our current working directory followed by a \"$\".
-{: .callout}

 ## Connecting with our OnDemand web portal

 It is important to know how to login with SSH since it is the traditional method and you may have to use it occasionally.